Cookie Hinweis

 Rienk Offringa, German Cancer Research Center, Heidelberg, Germany

 Refractory tumors such as pancreatic ductal adenocarcinoma (PDAC), head and neck squamous cell carcinoma (HNSCC) or glioblastoma (GBM) remain a major challenge in medical oncology.
-To address the limited clinical efficacy of current standard therapies, we aim to investigate virotherapy using oncolytic measles virus (MeV) combined with radiotherapy.
+To address the limited clinical efficacy of current standard therapies, we aim to investigate virotherapy using oncolytic measles virus (MeV) or parvovirus (PV) combined with radiotherapy.
 We hypothesize that combined radiovirotherapy (RVTx) may elicit synergistic anti-cancer effects and induce a sustained anti-tumor immune response.

 Funding